paul00b/thp-tictactoe/README.md

 * Re-draw while adding the token (X or 0)
 * Check if win thanks to the winning lines define earlier

+## To do list
+* Split the classes in several files
+* Do a gem and a bundle

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/paul00b/tic_tac_toe.